AgPipeline/AgPipeline.github.io/transformers/template_rgb_plot.md

 The script, when run, first checks that expected top-level variables are defined in the algorithm_rgb.py file and that some of these variables are not empty.
 Depending upon what the intent of a variable is, it's possible to get away with keeping them empty in the algorithm_rgb.py file.

-Once the script has verified the environment, it create the empty files and creates a Dockerfile, all of which can be used to build a Docker image.
+Once the script has verified the environment, it creates the empty files and creates a Dockerfile, all of which can be used to build a Docker image.

 The script is not intended to run silently.
 It will print which stage its on and any problems or concerns it comes across.